Messed It Up Video Premiere Interview – Addicted Magazine

 Emma Cook’s 5 Favourite Things with Allen Bell on Phuket Radio:

-Before her injury Emma had logged over 100 shows across Canada, the US and the UK and had official showcases at NXNE, CMW & Indie Week.
-Her first three albums garnered fantastic reviews and widespread radio play on CBC, Campus and Satellite radio.
+Folk pop songstress Emma Cook releases her fifth studio album Fight Left In Me with producer Andrew Rasmussen, touring keyboardist for Hey!
+Ocean, Carly Rae Jepson, etc. Emma has logged over 100 shows across Canada, the US and the UK and had official showcases at NXNE, CMW & Indie Week and was chosen for the Export Development Program at last years Ontario Folk Alliance Conference.
+Her first four albums have garnered fantastic reviews and widespread radio play on CBC, Campus and Satellite radio.